raspberrypi/documentation/configuration/wireless/access-point.md

 ### Configuring the DHCP server (dnsmasq)

-The needed DHCP service is provided by dnsmasq.
+The DHCP service is provided by dnsmasq.
 By default, the configuration file contains a lot of information that is not needed, and it is easier to start from scratch.
-Rename this configuration file, and edit a new one.
+Rename this configuration file, and edit a new one:

 ```
 sudo mv /etc/dnsmasq.conf /etc/dnsmasq.conf.orig